photoprism/photoprism-docs/docs/developer-guide/setup.md

 ./photoprism --public start
 ```

-You can find the default settings in [the `compose.yaml` or `docker-compose.yml` file](https://github.com/photoprism/photoprism/blob/develop/docker-compose.yml) located in the root of the project.
+You can find the default settings in [the `compose.yaml` file](https://github.com/photoprism/photoprism/blob/develop/compose.yaml) located in the root of the project.
 Keep them when [you run tests](tests.md).
 Otherwise, the tests may fail for others, even if they [succeed in your local environment](code-quality.md#test-automation-guidelines).

 !!! example ""
     You can find a list of all `make` targets in the [Makefile](https://github.com/photoprism/photoprism/blob/develop/Makefile).